AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Search for the Managed CloudN device and select it

-	- Click on the button "DIAG" to display dropdown menu
+	- Click on the button "DIAG" to display drop down menu

 	- Click on the button "Run"